 Joining a local project such as a walking group, a gardening club, or wildlife society inspires a sense of community and supports our innate need to interact and build strong relationships.

-Meeting our friends and family outdoors, when restrictions have allowed, has been a lifeline for many during the lockdown.
-Connecting with loved ones outdoors is a great way to strengthen relationships whilst promoting positive wellbeing through exercise and exposure to natural environments.
+Connecting with loved ones away from indoor distractions is a great way to strengthen relationships whilst promoting positive wellbeing through exercise and exposure to natural environments.

 7. Improve self-esteem and confidence